fdazen/fda-documentation/rooms_set_up.md

  Insert the updated name and click on the button _Save_

- - To **DELETE** a class, check the box on the left side of the class you wish to erase, and click on the blue button _Delete Selected Class_:
+ - To <span class="label label-danger">DELETE</span> a class, check the box on the left side of the class you wish to erase, and click on the blue button _Delete Selected Class_:

 ![Room_classes_4.png]({{site.baseurl}}/images/Room_classes_4.png)

- - To **DEACTIVATE** a class, un-check the box under column _Status_ relevant to the class you wish to make inactive:
+ - To <span class="label label-info">DEACTIVATE</span> a class, un-check the box under column _Status_ relevant to the class you wish to make inactive:

 ![Room_classes_5.png]({{site.baseurl}}/images/Room_classes_5.png)